jasethomson/SGT-jt/guides/features/create-new-student.md

       - An array of errors if any errors occurred during the request
       - The new database generated ID of the student you added
     - In the add student method:
-      - Use an AJAX call to the Learning Fuze SGT API to pull all of the student records from the server:
+      - Use an AJAX call to the Learning Fuze SGT API to add a new student to the server:
       - Build this method as you did the previous method
         - API configuration object information:
             - datatype: